Party of Shariy: Party members

-Antonina Beloglazova was the third number in the party list until 2019.
-Antonina Beloglazova lost her position in the "Shariy Party" due to the scandal of 2015-2016.
-According to the media, she cooperated with Russia and the Russian National Liberation Movement, which is known for its presence at pro-Putin demonstrations.
-As soon as this information became available - Anatolij Shariy ended his cooperation with Antonina Beloglazova.

 The party's political council consists of two people - it is headed by Olha Shariy and the other member is her first deputy Oleksandr Vyunyk.
 According to the Unified State Register, in June 2020 the party had 16 regional and 1 city (Kyiv) local branches.

 Scandals

 Relations with Russian ultra-nationalists and anti-government coups

-Antonina Beloglazova, the second person in his party and editor of the Shariy website, collaborated in Russia in 2015–2016 with the National Liberation Movement (NCD), which aims to "restorate of Russia's sovereignty".
+Antonina Beloglazova, who was third on the party's list of candidates in 2019 and editor of the Shariy website, collaborated in Russia in 2015–2016 with the National Liberation Movement (NCD), which aims to "restore Russia's sovereignty".
 This movement has been repeatedly observed at various pro-Putin events.
+Following these revelations, she lost her position in the party.

 Konstantin Mamrosenko, Beloglazova's brother, who heads department "B" in the "Shariy Party", together with "Motorola" took part in the seizure of the Kharkiv Regional State Administration during the so-called "Russian Spring" in 2014.

-Tarasy Plaksiy, the curator of the Shariy party in Khmelnytsky, Chernivtsi and Ternopil regions, was at the Alabino military training ground in the Russian Federation in 2017, where Russian special forces are stationed, and took part in the patriotic event "Fight for Russia Day".
+Tarasy Plaksiy, the curator of the Shariy party in Khmelnytskyi, Chernivtsi and Ternopil regions, was at the Alabino military training ground in the Russian Federation in 2017, where Russian special forces are stationed, and took part in the patriotic event "Fight for Russia Day".

 Threats and attacks

 On supporters and party members

-The supporters and members of the Party of Shariy were repeatedly attacked, using physical force, a mobile phone was also broken in one of these attacks, and soon one of the attackers was identified: a certain Konstiantyn Ustyuzhin, a citizen of Ukraine.
-In connection with this, a statement about the attack was written and then sent to the National Police of Ukraine for further investigation.
-After the " Mute President - Not My President" action, a wave of attacks on supporters of the "Party of Shariy" began.

-Thus, on June 24 in Kharkiv, a supporter of the " Party of Shariy" - Nikita Rozhenko was beaten.
+On 24 June 2020 in Kharkiv, a supporter of the " Party of Shariy" - Nikita Rozhenko was beaten.
 Criminal proceedings on the attack on Nikita Rozhenko, coordinator of the "Party of Shariy" in Kharkiv, are being investigated as an attempt on murder committed by prior conspiracy of a group of people.

-This has been followed by regular violent actions against supporters of the "Shariy Party".
-In Vinnitsa, Mykolaiv, Kharkiv, Kyiv, Zhytomyr, Cherkasy.
-Many of the supporters had broken ribs.

-A "safari" in the Party members was openly announced by the National Corps.
+In Kharkiv, on 1 July 2020, the local representative of the Party of Shariy was sprinkled with green paint.
+A "safari" on the Party members was openly announced by the National Corps.